 Subak System – Traditional Balinese Water Management

-Tri-hit-Karna – a word that comes from 3 Sanskrit words is the basis of Subak system in Bali.
+Tri-hit-Karna – a word that comes from 3 Sanskrit words is the basis of the Subak system in Bali.
 Tri means three, hit being welfare or well being and Karna – doing.
 This is a philosophy that would benefit all three – you, your neighbor and environment.
-It basically deals with fair distribution of water in a way that you and your fields benefit from it without damaging the environment.
-It ensures the equitable distribution of natural resources, water being key natural resources in a way that whole community gets the benefit of it.
+It basically deals with the fair distribution of water in a way that you and your fields benefit from it without damaging the environment.
+It ensures the equitable distribution of natural resources, water being key natural resources in a way that the whole community gets the benefit of it.

 Subak system includes the planning of rice plantation – as you know rice is a water-hungry crop.

 Any violators of the Subak system are dealt with in temples.
 It is a kind of community control system for a larger good.
-A detailed reading of Subak system on this Bali Website revealed how well structured this system is.
+A detailed reading of the Subak system on this Bali Website revealed how well structured this system is.
 I gather that it is not just a community system but it also includes social and cultural norms.
 Farmers pray to the Devi for fertility and abundance together.

 Subak Water Temple Bali

 Each Subak has a water temple associated with it.
-There is a Subak museum in Bali that showcases how Subak System works.
+There is a Subak museum in Bali that showcases how the Subak System works.